Usage Guides

 GHK-Cu

 Lyophilized: stable 12 months at −20 °C. Reconstituted: use within 14 days.
-More sensitive to oxidation than most peptides — store under inert conditions when possible.
+More sensitive to oxidation — store under inert conditions when possible.

 Selank / Semax

-Lyophilized: stable 12 months at −20 °C. Reconstituted: use within 14 days at 2–8 °C. Particularly sensitive to temperature fluctuation — avoid storage in door compartments of refrigerators.
+Lyophilized: stable 12 months at −20 °C. Reconstituted: use within 14 days at 2–8 °C. Sensitive to temperature fluctuation — avoid door compartments of refrigerators.

 More Resources